stripe/stripe-ios/MIGRATING.md

 If all three of the above conditions are true, you must update your integration!
 The SDK used to send `STPPaymentConfiguration.shared.stripeAccount`, and will now send `STPAPIClient.shared.stripeAccount`.

-For example, if you are a Connect user who stores Payment Methods on your platform, but clones PaymentMethods to a connected account and create direct charges on that connected account ie if:
+For example, if you are a Connect user who stores Payment Methods on your platform, but clones PaymentMethods to a connected account and creates direct charges on that connected account i.e. if:

 1. You never set `STPPaymentConfiguration.shared.stripeAccount`
 2. You set `STPAPIClient.shared.stripeAccount`